-Potatoes can be grown overwinter in a greenhouse using pots, buckets or even the ground if you have a soil floored greenhouse.
+Potatoes can be grown overwinter in a greenhouse using pots, buckets or even the ground if you have raised beds or just an earthen floor.

-It would be best if you found large pots or buckets if using this method.
+When growing potatoes in pots it is essential to use as larger pot or tub as possible.
 Half fill them with soil, plant your potatoes then cover.
 We recommend one or two potatoes per container depending on the size.

 Carrots can be grown over winter if planted in autumn; we have a full article here on how to mulch carrots for winter.

-This is a vegetable that thrives in the cold.
+Spinach is a vegetable that thrives in the cold.
 You can harvest Spinach almost all winter long, particularly when using a greenhouse.
-Spinach is a quick growing hardy veg making it perfect for growing in your greenhouse over winter.
+Couple that with the fact that Spinach is quick-growing and you can really see why it is a popular wintergreen.

 You can start garlic off in your greenhouse early in the new year.
 You can then think about moving it outside in early spring.
 As soon as the soil is soft enough to be dug, you can transplant your garlic out of the winter greenhouse.